Luke Maile Player Props: Reds vs. Dodgers

 Dodgers Pitching Rankings

-- The pitching staff for the Dodgers has a collective 8.5 K/9, which ranks 21st in MLB.
+- The Dodgers pitching staff ranks 22nd in the league with a collective 8.5 strikeouts per nine innings.

-- The Dodgers' 4.52 team ERA ranks 22nd across all league pitching staffs.
+- The Dodgers have a 4.59 team ERA that ranks 23rd across all league pitching staffs.

-- The Dodgers rank 21st in baseball in home runs allowed (76 total, 1.2 per game).
+- Dodgers pitchers combine to rank 22nd in baseball in home runs surrendered (79 total, 1.3 per game).

-- His last appearance was on Wednesday against the Washington Nationals, when the righty went five innings, surrendering five earned runs while giving up seven hits.
+- His most recent appearance was on Saturday against the New York Yankees, when the lefty threw seven innings, surrendering two earned runs while giving up four hits.

-- The 30-year-old has put up a 6.54 ERA and 6 strikeouts per nine innings across 11 games this season, while giving up a batting average of .302 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.